shibisuriya/classic-slither.io/README.md

 ## Bots

-The game supports two types of bots, scripted bots and AI based bots (AI bots are work in progress)...
+The game supports two types of bots, scripted bots and AI based bots...
 Scripted bots work based on rules described by the developer, creating a scripted bot is simple, just add a javascript file that exports a function to `packages/game-client/src/bots/scripted-bots/bots/`, this function gets invoked by the game on every tick for every snake that is using this particular bot, the function gets a callback function named `move` and additional data as arguments that lets the developer decide what the bot should do next, the developer of the bot should invoke the `move` function with a valid direction, the snake will move in the direction supplied in that particular tick.

 The function gets the following as arguments,